Beatrix-30/Amazon-Case-study/README.md

 - Text Cleaning and Formatting: Within the Power Query Editor, text data underwent significant cleaning:
    - Excessive spacing was trimmed from words to ensure consistency and improve readability.
    - Spaces were then inserted into concatenated words to format the data appropriately (e.g., "Home&Kitchen" became "Home & Kitchen").
-- Product Recategorization: For enhanced analysis, products were reclassified into a new, simplified column called **'Product Category'**  using a delimiter =LEFT(C2, FIND("|", C2) - 1).
+- Product Recategorization: For enhanced analysis, products were reclassified into a new, simplified column called **'Product Category'**  using the replace values.
+A delimiter =LEFT(C2, FIND("|", C2) - 1) can be used.
 For example, a category like "Computers & Accessories|Accessories&Peripherals" might be simplified to "Computers & Accessories" within the new 'Product Category' column.
 - Price Range Creation: A new column, 'Price Range', was introduced to categorize products based on their price.
 This was achieved using the following IF function.
 This formula automatically assigns each product to a predefined price bracket, allowing for a more granular analysis of pricing tiers.